Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Examples

 The corresponding canonical integral is

+It can be computed using the software implementations mentioned at the beginning of this section.
 The integral of the first term is convergent and proportional to $\zeta(7)$, which is the Feynman residue of $W_5$.
-Thus the canonical integral $I_{W_5}(\omega^9)$ has `weight drop', and indeed one checks that $[\widetilde{\omega}^9_{W_5}]^{\mathrm{abs}}$ vanishes.
-Hodge-theoretic considerations \cite[\S7.5, Example 9.7]{Cosmic} imply that this integral is related via face maps $\iota_{\gamma}$ to periods of minors of $W_5$.
-It would be interesting to relate it explicitly (for instance by integration by parts \cite[Proposition 37]{PeriodsFeynman}) to the Feynman period of the wheel with \emph{four} spokes $W_4$, which is a subquotient of $W_5$, and whose Feynman period \cite{BroadhurstKreimer, Schnetz} is
+Thus the canonical integral $I_{W_5}\big(\omega^9\big)$ has ``weight drop'', and indeed one checks that $\big[\widetilde{\omega}^9_{W_5}\big]^{\mathrm{abs}}$ vanishes.
+Hodge-theoretic considerations \cite[Section~7.5, Example~9.7]{Cosmic} imply that this integral is related via face maps $\iota_{\gamma}$ to periods of minors of $W_5$.
+Concretely, the integrand $\omega^{9}_{W_5}$ is exact, and so it would be interesting, by a double application of Stokes' formula (or for instance by \cite[Proposition 37]{PeriodsFeynman}) to relate it explicitly to the Feynman period of the wheel with \emph{four} spokes $W_4$, which is a minor of $W_5$ obtained by contracting one edge and deleting another.